Frequently Asked Questions about Atomizer Coils

 Because the wick slowly loses its absorbancy and the resistance on the wire increases from repeated use, manufacturers recommend replacing coils once per week.
 While once a week might seem extreme for some, 2 to 3 weeks is the longest you can enjoy a coil before your flavour and vapour decrease, even at lower Watts.
 With the introduction of ceramic coils, good flavor and vapor production can be expected to at least double that of a metal only coil.
 The higher the watts or temperature the coil is run at the sooner it will expire.

-Although at first coil replacement can seem a hassle, it’s a great way to renew and refresh your vape.
-Manufacturers such as Sense, iSmoka, Smoktech and Aspire continue to improve wick absorbency, airflow and temperature control in disposable coils and offer varying resistances and coil configurations that allow you to discover and fine-tune your personal vaping preferences.
+Although coil replacement can seem like a hassle, it’s a great way to renew and refresh your vape.
+Manufacturers such as Sense, Horizon, Smoktech and Aspire continue to improve wick absorbency, airflow and temperature control in disposable coils and offer varying resistances and coil configurations that allow you to discover and fine-tune your personal vaping preferences.

 Nickel 200 is a ferromagnetic, commercially pure (99.6%) Nickel with good mechanical properties over a wide range of temperatures, high ductility, and excellent resistance to many corrosives (in particular hydroxides).